BornToBeRoot/NETworkManager/Website/docs/application/port-scanner.md

 :::note

-See also the [Port Scanner](/NETworkManager/Documentation/Application/PortScanner) example inputs for more information about the supported host formats.
+See also the [Port Scanner](#port-scanner) example inputs for more information about the supported port formats.

 :::